PinkieORG/HFPID/README.md

-# Unofficial implementation of High-Frequency Preserving Image Downscaler
+# High-Frequency Preserving Image Downscaler

-link to paper: https://ieeexplore.ieee.org/document/9506575
+This is an unofficial implementation. link to paper: https://ieeexplore.ieee.org/document/9506575

 ## Instalation